Primordial regular black holes as all the dark matter. II. Non-time-radial-symmetric and loop quantum gravity-inspired metrics: Methodology

-Examples of the resulting evaporation spectra are provided in Figs.~\ref{fig:spectraphotonssimpsonvisser},~\ref{fig:spectraphotonspeltolakunstatter}, and~\ref{fig:spectraphotonsdambrosiorovelli} for a representative PBH of mass $M_{\text{pbh}}=10^{13}\,{\text{kg}}$, located somewhat halfway in the mass range of interest (although the features we discuss shortly do not depend on the chosen mass).
-For the SV and DR PRBHs, increasing $\ell$ leads to the intensity of the spectra decreasing at all energies.
-This feature confirms the intuition raised when we discussed the temperatures of these BHs (see Fig.~\ref{fig:temperatures}), which we observed to decrease with increasing $\ell$.
-However, we remark that a decrease in $T$ alone is not sufficient to draw this conclusion, since the GBFs also enter in Eq.~(\ref{eq:d2ndtdei}).
-This effect can be noticed in the case of the PK space-time, whose temperature evolution as a function of $\ell$ is nearly identical to that of the SV space-time (see Fig.~\ref{fig:temperatures}).
+The role of the GBFs can be noticed in the case of the PK space-time, whose temperature evolution as a function of $\ell$ is identical to that of the SV space-time (see Fig.~\ref{fig:temperatures}).
 However, as $\ell$ is increased, the evaporation spectra of PK PBHs (Fig.~\ref{fig:spectraphotonspeltolakunstatter}) decreases in intensity only at energies approximately above the peak (located roughly between $5\,{\text{MeV}}$ and $10\,{\text{MeV}}$), while conversely increasing in intensity for lower energies, albeit to a lesser extent compared to the decrease at higher energies.
-Despite sharing essentially the same temperature, the difference in the evaporation spectra for SV versus PK PBHs is therefore attributable to the GBFs, which display a different dependence on energy.
-Already at a qualitative level, inspecting the spectra just discussed, we can expect that the upper limits on $f_{\text{pbh}}$ obtained assuming Schwarzschild PBHs should loosen (thereby opening the asteroid mass window) when considering the PRBHs in question, at the very least for the SV and DR metrics -- as we shall see shortly, the expectation is in fact confirmed for all three space-times.
+From Fig.~\ref{fig:gbfs} we can see that the GBFs for the SV and PK space-times are close to each other for $\ell=0.3r_H$, explaining why there is little difference between the red dotted curves in Fig.~\ref{fig:spectraphotonssimpsonvisser} and Fig.~\ref{fig:spectraphotonspeltolakunstatter}.
+The difference between the two become more important as $\ell$ increases, and are particularly noticeable at $\ell=0.9r_H$.
+We have explicitly checked that, in this case (not shown in Fig.~\ref{fig:gbfs}), the PK GBFs start increasing at lower values of $\omega/M$ compared to their SV counterparts, explaining the observed trends.
+At any rate already at a qualitative level, inspecting the spectra just discussed, we can expect that the upper limits on $f_{\text{pbh}}$ obtained assuming Schwarzschild PBHs should loosen (thereby opening the asteroid mass window) when considering the PRBHs in question, at the very least for the SV and DR metrics -- as we shall see shortly, the expectation is in fact confirmed for all three space-times.